Easy Access Deep Soaking Tub

 Access and Fitting:

-When turned on its side, the Takara soaking tub will pass through a standard door, assuming a door width of 730mm / 29″.
+When turned on its side and with timber foot arrangement removed, the Takara soaking tub will pass through a standard door, assuming a door width of 737mm / 29″.

 Taps and other fittings (such as hand showers) may be fitted wherever space and good plumbing practices allow.
 The Takara soaker tub requires an extended waste / overflow.
 In other words, the height of the soaking tub means that the cable operating the waste plug needs to be longer than in conventional baths.
-The overflow hole can be located on either of the narrow, angled walls of the bath, opposite the seat.
+The overflow hole is located on the right-hand narrow, angled wall of the bath, opposite the seat.
 (See main image.)
-Locating it on one of these walls, rather than in the wall directly facing the bather, helps to keep the bath’s overall dimensions as compact as possible.
+Locating it here, rather than in the wall directly facing the bather, helps to keep the bath’s overall dimensions as compact as possible.

 Unless the client wishes otherwise, the Takara soaking tub will be supplied with the waste and overflow holes ready-drilled.
 Holes are not pre-drilled for taps or other fittings.
 (It is best to decide the final placement of these items when the customer and fitter can see the bath in situ.)